Learn how GA4GH helps expand responsible genomic data use to benefit human health.

 The Executive Committee may approve or reject Driver Project applications, and may discontinue Driver Projects.
 In particular, Driver Projects that do not adhere to the mission and founding principles of the GA4GH, or that act in such a way as to damage the interests or reputation of the GA4GH, may be removed by the Executive Committee.
 Driver Projects that are removed will be provided a written communication of this action, including a description of the reasons leading to the removal.

-Organisational Members will be entities, either not-for-profit or for-profit, in fields such as healthcare, public health, biomedical and other research, information technology and life sciences, and disease and patient advocacy that subscribe to the mission, founding principles, and goals of the GA4GH outlined in Sections 1-3.
-Individual contributors from Organisational Members may play various roles, including membership of Work Streams (at invitation of a Work Stream Lead), the Standards Steering Committee, or other committees.
+Organisational Members will be entities, either not-for-profit or for-profit, in fields such as healthcare, public health, biomedical and other research, information technology and life sciences, and disease and patient advocacy that subscribe to the mission, founding principles, and goals of the GA4GH outlined in this Constitution, sections 1 to 3.
+Individual Contributors from Organisational Members may play various roles, including members of Work Streams (at invitation of a Work Stream Lead), the Standards Steering Committee, or other committees.
 Each Organisational Member will have the right to designate individuals from its organisation who will represent the organisation in GA4GH-related work, meetings, and governance matters.

 Existing Organisational Members will be informed of this revised Constitution and will continue to be Organisational Members of the GA4GH as described in this Constitution.